shagu/ShaguTweaks/README.md

   *Changes the class color code of shamans to blue, as known from TBC+.*

 - **Chat Hyperlinks**
-  *Copy website URLs from the chat, transforms CLINKs into real items and handles quest links.*
+  *Copy website URLs from the chat, transforms CLINKs into real items and handles quest and player links.*

 - **Chat Tweaks**
   *Allows to scroll using the mouse wheel, enables sticky chat channels and repeats message on arrow up.*